TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ## Preparation

 Let's not waste any time.
 While the target machine is booting, I make a new basic CTF note file on ObsidianMD (My current note taking tool).
-Any text editor will do.
-Just prepare yourself a quick mean of noting stufff.
+Any text editor can do.
+Just prepare yourself a quick way of noting stuff.

-After that, I make on my local machine a "`Brute-It`" and a "`nmap`" sub-folder where I will be saving my course material and the `nmap` scan results.
+After that, I make on my local machine a "`Brute-It`" and a "`nmap`" sub-folder where I will be saving room related files and the `nmap` scan results.

 ![1](./_attachment/e5fe9fb8b14d0c216c4a63ba8561990b_MD5.png)